The next deadline for Production or Completion funding is - April 7, 2017, by 5pm HST.

 Media Fund has four funding calls per fiscal year:

-- Production or Completion application portal will be available on Monday, March 27, 2017.
+- Production or Completion application portal is available here.

 - R&D funding application deadlines: July 7, 2017 by 5pm HST